 Recommended Read: How To Save on a Family Vacation when you Visit Portland

 Below, we’ve listed a few of our personal favorite towns to check out along the Oregon coast:

 The oldest town west of the Rockies, Astoria is chock-full of history, art, and craft beverages.
 The bar, known as “The Graveyard of The Pacific” is so notorious that a licensed bar pilot has to navigate boats across it and the T.V. show Ghost Adventures has an entire episode dedicated to it (Astoria alone has a 4-part craft specially dedicated to its spooky past and haunted underground).
 Named the 2nd “drunkest” city in Oregon has exceptional numbers of bars per capita and a great selection of craft breweries.

-Dubbed the Oregon Coasts “Playground,” Florence is home to miles of uncrowded beach.
+Dubbed the Oregon Coasts’ “Playground,” Florence is home to miles of uncrowded beach.
 The secluded beaches and rolling dunes make this a popular spot for ATV and dune buggy riding, horseback riding, sandboarding, camping, and more.
-If you’re looking to branch out check out one of their many hiking trails or dozen-plus lakes in the area.
-Florence’s Old Town District is home to diverse food, and art scene much like their neighbours up and down the coast.
+If you’re looking to branch out check one of their many hiking trails or dozen-plus lakes in the area.
+Florence’s Old Town District is home to diverse food, and art scenes much like their neighbors up and down the coast.

-If you would love to know more about this awesome state or would love to plan a trip, please visit this link: visit Oregon.
+If you loved to know more about this awesome state or would love to plan a trip, please visit this link: visit Oregon.